arunkp1986/Lens/README.md

 Linux Kernel Version: 6.1.4
 Tkinter version 8.6

-Note: We thank Nayana Narayan for designing the logo for Lens.
+Note: We thank Nayana Narayanan for designing the logo for Lens.